Prepare For Tribulation

 Tribulation through persecution of Christians in the past and in recent history is well documented and there are many resources and websites dedicated to this.
 While Western Christians have been spared persecution for some 500 years, our brothers and sisters in Asia, Africa and the Middle East have in recent decades not been.
 We would be wise to learn from their experiences (see Resources).

 Yet Western Christians need to take note and prepare for the tide is beginning to turn.
 There have been many instances recently of Christians finding themselves on the wrong side of the law through coming into conflict with ‘equality’ and ‘diversity’ laws because they have spoken what the Bible plainly teaches or practised what they believe Christ would have them do.
-The Internet is increasingly becoming a battle ground for the truth.
+The Internet is increasingly becoming a battle ground for truth.

 We will need to face the fact that, despite seeking justice, we will increasingly not obtain it from the secular justice system.
 Our hope and trust must always be in God and in Him alone.